zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 % DHT Announcements

 # Introduction
+Currently, toxcore uses an onion router to attempt to obsecure as much identifying information as possible.
+The currently implemented onion does not satisfactorily.
 This document describes a proposed replacement for the onion.

-This proposal is adapted from an original proposal by Grayhatter
+This proposal is adapted from an original proposal by grayhatter
 <https://wiki.cmdline.org/doku.php?id=dht:new_friend_finding>.

-The aim is to permit friends to exchange the connection information necessary to make a direct connection, without revealing their long-term identities to third parties.
+The aim of this specification is to permit friends to exchange the connection information necessary to establish a direct connection, without revealing their identities, including but not limited to, long-term keys, identifiable IP addresses, friend networks, etc. to third parties.

-The onion also aims to do this, but it makes the assumption that the DHT nodes known to a user are not conspiring.
+The onion also aims to do this, but it makes the incorrect assumption that the DHT nodes used by the user are not conspiring, or malicious.
 Given the possibility of Sybil and eclipse attacks, this is not a reasonable assumption.

 See
 <https://github.com/zugz/tox-alliumSchmallium/raw/master/alliumSchmallium.pdf>